-The Fredericksburg Baseball franchise is relocating to Fredericksburg, VA for the 2020 season and is building a brand new, state of the art stadium.
-It will be located at Celebrate Virginia South on Carl D. Silver Parkway near the Fredericksburg Expo & Convention Center.
+The Fredericksburg Nationals franchise has relocated to Fredericksburg, VA and has built a brand new, state of the art stadium.
+It is located at 42 Jackie Robinson Way, in Celebrate Virginia South near the Fredericksburg Expo & Convention Center.

 Since the franchise's inception in 1978, the team has had affiliations with several major league clubs, including Seattle, Pittsburgh, New York Yankees, Chicago White Sox, St. Louis, Cincinnati and Washington.
-The organization has played host to some of the most talented prospects in baseball, with current and past All-Stars such as Albert Pujols and Barry Bonds having played for the franchise.
-The parent club up in DC has sent a majority of their players through its Carolina League affiliate, including Jordan Zimmermann, Michael A. Taylor, Danny Espinosa, Victor Robles, Andrew Stevenson, Erick Fedde and Juan Soto.
-The franchise has also been a popular spot for Washington's rehabbing players, with appearances from Bryce Harper, Stephen Strasburg, Ryan Zimmerman, Jayson Werth, Trea Turner, and Anthony Rendon.
+The organization has played host to some of the most talented prospects in baseball, with current and past All-Stars playing for the franchise.
+The parent club up in DC has sent a majority of their players through its formerly High-A affiliate.
+The franchise has also been a popular spot for Washington's rehabbing players.
 The club has been affiliated with the Washington Nationals since 2005.

 Others who have played for the franchise through the years and are part of the Hall of Fame include Barry Bonds, Magglio Ordonez, Jorge Posada, Bernie Williams, Andy Pettitte, Rick Ankiel and Ivan "Pudge" Rodriguez.

 The club is part of the Carolina League.
 Championships have been won in 1982, 1989, 2008, 2010 and 2014.